Skip to contents

 Abstract

-The choice of statistical tests performed by the core function visstat() depends on wether the data are numerical or categorical, the number of levels of categorical data and the data distributions (normal versus non-normal).
+The choice of statistical tests performed by the function visstat() depends on whether the data are numerical or categorical, the number of levels in the categorical variable, and the distribution of the data.
+The function prioritizes interpretable visual output and tests that remain valid under the assumptions evaluated applying the following decision logic:

 Two sample tests: Welch’s t-test or Wilcoxon rank sum test